JasonWatts/laterHasArrived/README.md

 1. ~~[Respond] On survey-submit, resulting page should also prompt responder to return to survey monkey tab from which this started (Christian)~~
 1. ~~[Respond] Display extra identifying name info only when duplicate names exist (Tanner and Jared)~~
-1. [Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover (Save for later)
-1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
-(M'kya and Maya)
-1. [Create] Allow second and subsequent questions within single survey;
-currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)
 1. ~~[General] Maintain README.md, keeping it aligned with project progress~~
 1. ~~[README] Consolidate "Server" and "Getting started" into a "Running" section~~
 1. ~~[README] Expand "Requirements" with Python 3.5, Internet connection accessible to responders, etc.~~